korrapatiharathi/Reporting-Code/README.md

 # Reporting-Code
-Gathers data from influxdb, analyze the data and produce meaningful graphs
+This project deals with the gathered data from influxdb, analyze the data and produce meaningful graphs

 Steps to generate reports: